yasirbhutta/yasirbhutta.github.io/artistic-design/docs/artistic-design.md

 * **Fashion and interior design:** Color choices play a significant role in creating a specific mood and atmosphere in clothing and living spaces.
 * **Marketing and advertising:** Businesses use color to influence consumer behavior and brand perception.
 * **User interface (UI) design:** Color plays a crucial role in making interfaces intuitive and user-friendly.

-By understanding the principles of color theory, you can make informed decisions about color choices in your own creative endeavors, whether it's painting, designing a website, or choosing clothes.

 ## Key Terms